-Five Myths of Owning a Restaurant
+Common Myths of Owning a Restaurant

 While fun is what you make of it, it would be a bit of a stretch to assume that the restaurant business is all fun and games.
-It’s more like work and stress.
-Owning a restaurant means you will be at work a majority of the time, especially in the beginning.
-Do you like weekends, holidays, and family events.
+In reality, it is a lot of hard work and pressure.
+Owning a restaurant means you will be at work a majority of the time, especially at the beginning.
+This includes weekends, holidays, and family events.

 Restaurants can earn a lot of money, however, most revenue will need to be put back into the business to keep it running.
 Expenses include items such as payroll, sales tax, insurance, rent, mortgage, food and supplies, liquor, utilities, and repairs.
 A restaurant owner can earn a decent living but only if they intend to work in the restaurant.
 Many people think they will open a restaurant and draw a paycheck without actually cooking, managing staff, or waiting tables.
 This may work in the beginning, but restaurants can’t support those who don't work.

 The fastest way to ruin a favorite hobby is to make it your living.
 Of course, doing something that you truly love can inspire you to work harder.
 Keep in mind, though, that cooking for close friends and family is not the same as cooking for strangers who are plunking down hard-earned money for your food.
 Even if friends and family say you should open a restaurant, remember, they are your friends and family and not the most impartial of judges.
 Try catering a few small parties for non-friends and family to get a small taste of the food business before taking the leap into opening your own restaurant.

 You Will Have a Place to Spend Time With Friends